enkidevs/curriculum/comp-sci/data-structures-and-algorithms/intro-graphs/the-tree-data-structure.md

 For example, a data structure that implements the *Tree* ADT is LinkedList, whose nodes have at most one child.

-One of the most intuitive multilayered data structure representation is the *family tree*: a common ancestor, that has one or more children, that have zero, one or more children of their own etc. up to their last off-springs.
+One of the most intuitive multilayered data structure representation is the *family tree*: a common ancestor has one or more children, who in turn have children of their own etc.

 The nodes in a family tree have a value and a list of references to their children.
 The group formed by these nodes is called a **linked tree**.

-More formally, a **linked tree T** is a set of **nodes** having a **parent-child** relationship:
+More formally, a **linked tree T** is a set of **nodes** which have a **parent-child** relationship:
-- If *T is non-empty*, it must have a node, called *root*, without a parent.
+- If *T is non-empty*, it must have a node, called a *root*, without a parent.
-- Every *node* other than the root has an unique parent *w*; those nodes are the children of *w*.
+- Every *node* other than the root has an unique parent *w*; these nodes are the children of *w*.

 A tree is **ordered** if there is a *linear* relation among the *nodes on each level*.
 The way a book is structured exemplifies this:
 - The actual document, the book, is the *root*.